 Environmental Impact Assessment

-An Environmental Impact Assessment (EIA) is a systematic process used to evaluate the potential environmental consequences of a proposed project, plan, or development.
-The primary goal of an EIA is to identify and mitigate adverse environmental effects, promote sustainable practices, and ensure that decision-makers are well-informed about the environmental implications of their actions.
-Here are the key components and steps involved in an Environmental Impact Assessment:
+Environmental Impact Assessment (EIA) is a systematic and comprehensive process used to evaluate the potential environmental effects of proposed projects, plans, programs, or policies before they are approved, implemented, or constructed.
+The primary objective of an EIA is to identify, predict, assess, and mitigate any adverse environmental impacts, ensuring that sustainable and environmentally responsible decisions are made.
+Here are the key steps and components of an Environmental Impact Assessment:

 3. Baseline Data Collection:

-- Comprehensive data on the current environmental conditions of the project area is collected.
-This includes information on air and water quality, soil composition, wildlife, vegetation, noise levels, and socio-economic factors.
+- Gather comprehensive data about the existing environmental conditions within the study area.
+This includes information on air and water quality, soil, ecosystems, biodiversity, human populations, and cultural resources.

 4. Impact Prediction: